 ITSP invites applications for funding once a year.
-The application period for 2020 was 10 February 2020 to 8 May 2020.
+The application period in 2021 was 22 February 2021 to 21 May 2021.
 Applications from R&D Centres1 will be accepted all year round.
 Please read the following documents before submitting an application:

 - Guide to Filling in the ITSP Application Forms